 General Chapter 2015 ~ Direction Statement

 During our chapter proceedings we shared with each other the promptings of the Holy Spirit from our personal and communal prayer and sharing.
-We know that God has called us to continue the mission and charism of Mother Margaret and to be aware of, and responsive to the changing needs of our society and our church.
+We know that God called our Sisters of the Holy Spirit & Mary Immaculate to continue the charism of Mother Margaret and to be aware of, and responsive to the changing needs of our society and our church.

 We committed ourselves to

 - continue to address matters of injustice and inequality in our society